16parmindersingh/Data-Analytics-Portfolio/Vrinda-Store-Sales-Analysis/README.md

 ## Skills Demonstrated
 This project highlights my ability to:
-- Perform data analysis and visualization using Excel.
+- Perform data analysis and visualization using Excel for management reporting.
-- Create actionable business insights from raw sales data.
+- Create actionable business insights from raw sales data for decision-support systems.
 - Present findings in a professional report and dashboard format.
-- Manage and organize data effectively for portfolio presentation.
+- Manage and organize data effectively for MIS portfolio presentation.

 ---

 ## Why This Project Matters
-For recruiters, this project demonstrates my proficiency in Excel-based data analysis and reporting, which are essential for roles in business intelligence, MIS (Management Information Systems), or data analytics.
-For others, it serves as an example of how to analyze retail sales data to derive strategic recommendations.
+For recruiters, this project demonstrates my proficiency in Excel-based data analysis and management reporting, which are essential for roles in MIS, business intelligence, or data analytics.
+For others, it serves as an example of how to analyze retail sales data to derive strategic recommendations, with applications in sales optimization and business reporting systems.

 ---